shortstheory/dtn-unetstack/README.md

 Goals which will not be covered by the first iteration but which may be covered in the future are:

 * Dedicated ACK schemes.
 Though this is very important in DTNs, we are only focussing on single hop routing and we only need to make sure our message has reached the next hop node.
-This will be covered by using ReliableLinks for single hops.
+This will be covered by using Links with Reliability for single hops.
 * The DTNLink should be able to talk over multiple ReliableLinks and should have the capability of choosing the best Link for a certain application.
 * Multihop routing of PDUs.
 * Dynamic routing protocols.